 On May 30, 2012, the Organization established a \$70,000 line of credit with the bank with a maximum loan amount of \$30,000 per house with a limit on 25% based on the lesser of cost plus renovations or appraised value.
 The interest rate is the Wall Street Journal Prime rate minus 4% with an interest floor rate of 0%, As loans are advanced, there is a 180 day interest only period.
 Afterwards, principal and interest payments will begin based on a fifteen year amortization.
 The line matures on May 30, 2017.
+However, the bank will extend the loan for another 5 years.

 During 2012, the Corporation had drawn \$70,000 on the line of credit for renovations on four properties held for lease.
 Each of the four draws was converted to promissory notes with the same terms as the line of credit.
-Each loan is secured by the respective property, which had carrying values totaling approximately \$341,600 at December 31, 2015, and matures on May 30, 2017, There was no interest expense in 2015.
+Each loan is secured by the respective property. which had carrying values totaling approximately \$333,025 at December 31, 2016.
+There was no interest expense in 2016.

-Maturities of notes payable as of December 31, 2015 are summarized as follows:
+Maturities of notes payable as of December 31, 2016 are summarized as follows: